 Maryland Speeding Car Accident

 Speeding in Maryland is a common occurrence.
-In fact, it is safe to say that, whether on US-40, I-95, the beltway, or some other highway in Maryland, the majority of drivers are going over the speed limit.
+It is safe to say that, whether on US-40, I-95, the beltway, or some other highway in Maryland, most drivers exceed the speed limit.
 Despite the regularity of this form of negligent driving, it is still a dangerous way to drive.
-On average between the years of 2018 and 2022, there are roughly 3,610 accidents per year due to speeding between vehicles.
+On average, between the years of 2018 and 2022, there will be roughly 3,610 accidents per year due to speeding between vehicles.
 Of these, approximately 1,230 result in personal injuries to someone in the car.
 This equates to about one-third of all Maryland speeding car accidents resulting in injury.

 Consequences of Speeding